felipebrandaoc/Challenge-e-Core/README.md

 **- e2e:** This folder contains all things related with the test cases (features and step definitions).<br />
 **- Features:** Here we have the .feature files, where we describe and document our test scenarios in Gherkin language.<br />
 **- Step_Definitions:** In this folder we have the test scripts itself, where cucumber do your magic and make all the test scenarios work based on the BDD description.<br />
-**- Support:** The support file is a great place to put reusable behavior such as custom commands or global overrides that you want applied and available to all of your spec files.
-This file runs before every single spec file.<br />
+**- Support:** The support folder is a great place to put reusable behavior such as custom commands or global overrides that you want applied and available to all of your spec files.
+Files in here runs before every single spec file.<br />
+**- Support/PageObjects:** The PageObjects folder is the one where we apply our design pattern that will help to organize and make our code pleasurable.
+Page Object is a Design Pattern that enhances test maintenance and reduce code duplication.<br />
 **- Screenshots:** this folder contains some screenshots taken after each test scenario's run.
 This can help to evidence <br />
 application's behaviour and examine/fix bugs.
 **- Videos:** this folder contains some short videos taken after each test scenario's run.
 This can help to evidence <br />